-The resort town of Huatulco in the Oaxaca state of Mexico offers a very different landscape and attitude than Mexico's better—known real estate markets, but with plenty of luxury living opportunities.
+The resort town of Huatulco in the Oaxaca state of Mexico offers a very different landscape and attitude than Mexico's better—known luxury real estate markets, but with plenty of upscale living opportunities.

 Brent May, owner of Bayside Real Estate, a boutique real estate company in Huatulco, believes the eco–friendliness of the destination is one of its biggest draws.